-PHY102 Topics in the Physical Sciences
+PHY102 Topics in the Physical Sciences 3

-Prerequisite: Reading proficiency Topics in the Physical Sciences is a lecture-discussion course which focuses on application of scientific principles to current human concerns and interests.
+Topics in the Physical Sciences is a lecture-discussion course which focuses on application of scientific principles to current human concerns and interests.
 Students cannot apply both PHY101 and PHY102 toward graduation.
 (F,S,Su,O)